 Bottom line

-To keep your wallet safe in the future, make sure to store your wallet in a secure place and be especially careful in crowds.
+By taking the steps outlined above, losing your wallet isn’t the end of the world.
+To keep your wallet safe in the future, make sure to store it in a secure place and be especially careful in crowds.
 Carry only the essentials; if you carry cash, make sure to carry only small amounts.
 Consider cleaning out your wallet every month, removing anything that isn’t completely necessary.

 Investing in identity theft protection right now is also a good idea.
 Having identity theft insurance and recovery assistance in place before something happens can make it much easier and less stressful to recover if your personal information falls into the wrong hands.